 We hope this resource is valuable to you!

-The data in this study was collected from a subset of merchants who used Midigator to manage chargebacks for 12 consecutive months.
+The data in this study was collected from a subset of merchants who used Midigator to manage chargebacks between January 1, 2021 and December 31, 2021.
 These merchants were chosen because they represented a broad spectrum of billing models, industries, transaction volumes, and dispute management styles.

 Midigator’s The Year in Chargebacks report is the first of its kind because it is data-driven analysis.
 All other industry reports that contain chargeback information are based on merchant surveys.

 Data provides a more accurate explanation because it is factual, whereas surveys reflect opinions and assumptions.
-Therefore, The Year in Chargebacks report provides a truer representation of the industry.
+Therefore, The Year in Chargebacks report provides a truer representation of current chargeback trends.

 Why does The Year in Chargebacks report show a decrease in year-over-year trends when other studies indicate chargeback risks are intensifying?